 - Does current law in my jurisdiction allow for judges to deny bail to individuals who pose unmanageable risk of flight or danger?

 - If current law allows for preventive detention, how often and how is it used?

 Currently in the U.S., a suspect’s release or detention pending trial is based almost exclusively on the charge and whether the suspect has enough money to bail himself or herself out of jail, rather than on an informed assessment of whether or not he or she is a danger to society and/or is likely to return to court for trial.
-Accused felons, therefore, are often released on bail with little or no attention paid to their criminal histories, their danger to society, or whether they are likely to become fugitives.
-Public and officer safety and defendant accountability should be the foremost considerations in the issue of pretrial release.
+Research has shown that under our current system, half of the most dangerous or likely to flee arrestees/defendants are able to make a monetary bail amount and leave jail unsupervised.
+Conversely, limited jail space is often filled by individuals who would pose a low risk to public safety or to fail to appear to court, but who cannot afford to pay their bail fee.
+Public and officer safety, defendant accountability, and adhering to due process should be the foremost considerations in the issue of pretrial release.

 Those who can safely be released should be released; and those who pose an unmanageable risk should be detained.
 The IACP supports reform that would result in safe, fair, and effective pretrial release based on individual risk, rather than on the suspect’s financial means.

-For more information about the impact of pretrial decision making on local community justice and safety, how to engage local stakeholders in a dialogue about pretrial decision making, the value of validated risk assessments, or any other questions you may have about IACP’s Pretrial Justice Reform Initiative, please contact Program Manager Dianne Beer-Maxwell.
+For more information about the impact of pretrial decision making on local community justice and safety, how to engage local stakeholders in a dialogue about pretrial decision making, the value of validated risk assessments, the ability to use preventive detention, or any other questions you may have about IACP’s Pretrial Justice Reform Initiative, please contact Program Manager Dianne Beer-Maxwell.

-Watch Past IACP President Walt McNeil speak to the 2013 NAPSA Conference after accepting NAPSA's Partnership Award
+Watch Past IACP President Walt McNeil speak to the 2013 National Association of Pretrial Services Agencies Conference after accepting NAPSA's Partnership Award